Physician mortgage loans: A mortgage option for doctors

 “New graduates and residents often work for very little money and have a lot of student debt, so they may be at a disadvantage for a typical mortgage,” says Luis Strohmeier, CFP, Los Angeles-based partner and wealth advisor of Octavia Wealth Advisors.
 “Student loans aren’t counted against you with a physician loan, thankfully.”

 Most, but not all, doctors’ mortgage loans have fluctuating interest rates.
-If this becomes an issue due to rising interest rates, it’s important to know that physician loans can be refinanced.
+If rising interest rates become an issue, it’s important to know that you can refinance physician loans.

 Private mortgage insurance (PMI) for doctor loans